 - 1.8 Parish councils can choose to fund projects collaboratively where local infrastructure priorities are shared with East Suffolk, other parish councils or other infrastructure providers, such as Health, Police, Highways or Education.
 The CIL Regulations state that parish councils can spend their Neighbourhood CIL on:- - (a) the provision, improvement, replacement, operation or maintenance of infrastructure; or - (b) anything else that is concerned with addressing the demands that development places on an area. - 1.9 Discussions have commenced to explore how the Council may enable a collaborative funding approach within the Community Partnerships.
 This would enable more to be achieved with Neighbourhood CIL, together with other grants and funding mechanisms and could address local infrastructure needs which are not confined to parish boundaries. - 1.10 Where town and parish councils have a Neighbourhood Plan made in their area, the expectation is that Neighbourhood CIL is prioritised and spent to deliver the projects identified in the Neighbourhood Plan.
-This may mean that in some areas where the Neighbourhood Plan has identified health or education, or other strategic infrastructure as a priority infrastructure requirement, there will be the opportunity to collaboratively fund projects of this nature. - 1.11 For those town and parish councils receiving 15% Neighbourhood CIL, they should consider the infrastructure needs of their area using a Parish Infrastructure Investment Plan (PIIP) to help understand and prioritise their needs and focus spend. - 1.12 CIL expenditure processes have been under review during 2019 as a result of both the creation of East Suffolk Council and following the recent changes in the CIL Regulations that affect CIL collection, spending and reporting as from 1 September 2019.
-The Planning Practice Guidance on the GOV.UK website has also been updated to further explain how CIL should be managed under the new CIL Regulations. - 1.13 An outcome of this review has been the need to revise the approach to spending District CIL funds (Former Reg 123 Funding) and to put in place new processes and controls to ensure the effective management and transparency around reporting on CIL, and all developer contributions.
+This may mean that in some areas where the Neighbourhood Plan has identified health or education, or other strategic infrastructure as a priority infrastructure requirement, there will be the opportunity to collaboratively fund projects of this nature. - 1.11 For those town and parish councils receiving 15% Neighbourhood CIL, they should consider the infrastructure needs of their area using a Parish Infrastructure Investment Plan (PIIP) to help understand, evidence and prioritise their infrastructure needs and to focus Neighbourhood CIL spend. - 1.12 CIL expenditure processes have been under regular review since changes in the CIL Regulations that affect CIL collection, spending and reporting came into effect from 1 September 2019.
+The Planning Practice Guidance on the GOV.UK website have also been updated to further explain how CIL should be managed under the new CIL Regulations. - 1.13 The CIL Spending Strategy aims to put in place processes and controls to ensure the effective management and transparency around reporting on CIL, and all developer contributions.
 The previous CIL spending process related to the formative years for CIL and was an open opportunity to fund local projects, especially during a period where not much Neighbourhood CIL had yet been paid out to town and parish councils.
+The recent establishment of the Local CIL Fund is a new approach to funding smaller infrastructure projects collaboratively, without putting at risk the delivery of essential infrastructure.

-1.14 To date East Suffolk has formally allocated over £8.8m of District CIL to a variety of local infrastructure projects across the two former district areas.
+1.14 To date East Suffolk has formally allocated over £10.6m of District CIL to a variety of local infrastructure projects across the two former district areas.
 The list of projects that have been allocated District CIL is reported at the start of the Infrastructure Funding Statement, together with information on their progress.

-2. The CIL Expenditure Review
+2. The CIL Expenditure Review (background to developing this strategy in 2019)